It’s all about the spin, quick thinking and reactions…

 Here in Moray, we are witnessing a resurgence of the sport with many youngsters and adults attending table tennis sessions at Moray table tennis club based at Elgin Academy.
 Leading the charge is Stephen Gertsen and Ken Kennedy.

 Stephen is a UKCC level 4 coach.
 This is the highest coaching qualification in the UK.
 He has coached at international level for both Wales and England.
-Most recently (2017) he has been appointed National Youth Coach & Manager for Table Tennis Scotland.
+In 2017 he was appointed National Youth Coach & Manager for Table Tennis Scotland and was Team Scotland coach for Commonwealth 2018 Games.

 Stephen Gertsen, 2017